 About Indian Hills

-My name is Shane Christensen and I welcome you and your family to Indian Hills Junior High School.
-I look forward to the opportunity of working with you.
+We welcome you and your family to Indian Hills Junior High School, and we look forward to the opportunity of working with you.

 Indian Hills Junior High serves about 700 students in grades 7 and 8.
 We have created smaller learning communities within Indian Hills: three seventh-grade and three eighth-grade teams of about 115 students.
 While a junior high is built to be in departments, we practice middle school philosophy, which focuses on teaming, relationships, the developmental needs of the students, and critical thinking skills used in an interdisciplinary approach.